 \subsection{When Can DARE Be Used?}

-We also investigate the prerequisites that DARE can work.
+We investigate the prerequisites that DARE can work.
 We choose Llama-2-13b instead of CodeLlama-13b-Python as the pre-trained backbone for WizardCoder-Python-13B and apply DARE to derive the model after dropping certain delta parameters for evaluation.
-We find that the pass@1 metrics on HumanEval/MBPP drastically decrease from 63.41/55.4 to 0.0/0.0 when only 10\% delta parameters are removed.
-We deduce this is because Code Llama models are additionally trained with 500B tokens of code and code-related data \cite{DBLP:journals/corr/abs-2308-12950}, resulting in more obvious changes in parameter values with respect to Llama 2 models.
-Since WizardCoder-Python-13B is fine-tuned based on CodeLlama-13b-Python, when it uses Llama-2-13b as the pre-trained backbone, the ranges of SFT delta parameters would become much larger, making DARE lose effectiveness.
+We find that the pass@1 metric on HumanEval/MBPP drastically decreases from 63.41/55.4 to 0.0/0.0 when only 10\% delta parameters are removed.
+We deduce this is because Code Llama models are additionally trained with 500B tokens of code-related data \cite{DBLP:journals/corr/abs-2308-12950}, resulting in more obvious changes in parameter values with respect to Llama 2 models.
+Since WizardCoder-Python-13B is fine-tuned based on CodeLlama-13b-Python, when it uses Llama-2-13b as the pre-trained backbone, the ranges of SFT delta parameters would become much larger, making DARE infeasible.
 To verify this, we depict the \textit{absolute values} of SFT delta parameters of 13B decoder-based LMs vs. various pre-trained backbones in \figref{fig:llms_absolute_weight_range}.
 Please see \figref{fig:llms_parameter_change_range}, \figref{fig:bert_parameter_change_range} and \figref{fig:roberta_parameter_change_range} in \secref{section-appendix-additional_results_original_delta_parameter_ranges} for the SFT delta parameter ranges on decoder- and encoder-based LMs.
-Note that for decoder-based LMs, the results are plotted by randomly choosing 10\% delta parameters due to their huge parameter numbers for feasibility.
-We also present the statistics about the deciles of delta parameter ranges of both decoder- and encoder-based LMs in \tabref{tab:statistics_parameters_changed_ranges} in \secref{section-appendix-additional_results_original_delta_parameter_ranges}.
+Additionally, we present the statistics on the percentiles of delta parameter ranges of both decoder- and encoder-based LMs in \tabref{tab:statistics_parameters_changed_ranges} in \secref{section-appendix-additional_results_original_delta_parameter_ranges}.

-From the results, we find the absolute values of delta parameters of WizardCoder-Python-13B vs. CodeLlama-13b-Python (often greater than 0.01) are several orders of magnitude bigger than those of WizardCoder-Python-13B vs. Llama-2-13b (usually within 0.0002), causing the failure of DARE.
-For other 13B decoder-based LMs fine-tuned from Llama-2-13b, most of their absolute values of delta parameters are less than 0.005, making DARE a proper choice.
-To this end, we conclude that DARE can work well when the absolute values of SFT delta parameters are relatively small (e.g., less than 0.005).
+From the results, we observe the absolute values of delta parameters of WizardCoder-Python-13B vs. Llama-2-13b (often greater than 0.01) are several orders of magnitude bigger than those of WizardCoder-Python-13B vs. CodeLlama-13b-Python (usually within 0.0002), causing the failure of DARE.
+For other 13B decoder-based LMs fine-tuned from Llama-2-13b, most of their absolute values of delta parameters are less than 0.002, making DARE a proper choice.
+To this end, we conclude that DARE can work well when the absolute values of SFT delta parameters are relatively small (e.g., within 0.002).
 Otherwise, DARE may fail.